 Class assignments: Assignments are due at the beginning of the class period.
 Late assignments will be penalized 10 points (one letter grade) for each calendar day they are late (weekends count).
-Absence is not an excuse for late assignments.
+Absence is not an excuse for late assignments, unless excused.
 Students are also responsible for any information, instructions or new assignments in any class missed.

 Tests and Exams: Evaluations will include periodic quizzes on information from lecture and textbook and also a final exam.
 The quizzes will not always be announced and cannot be made up in case of absence.